greenelab/greenelab.com/join/index.md

 Our primary program affiliation is the University of Colorado's [Computational Biosciences Program](https://www.cuanschutz.edu/graduate-programs/computational-bioscience/home).
 We are also excited to welcome students who want to pursue computational research from [other graduate programs](https://www.cuanschutz.edu/graduate-programs) on a case-by-case basis.

-Our goal is to help our students to develop both a deep familiarity with the computational methods required for data-intensive science and a strong understanding of one or more biological application areas.
+Our goal is to help our students develop both a deep familiarity with the computational methods required for data-intensive science and a strong understanding of one or more biological application areas.
 We provide training in all aspects through group meetings, individual meetings, and a supportive lab environment.

 If you have not yet joined one of the PhD programs above, the first step to joining our group is to apply and be admitted to one of these programs.